Executives in Residence

 Coaches and Professional Mentors:

-Executives-in-Residence also advise the School of Continuing and Professional Studies on matters of curriculum and program development; and promote links among the School, the College and the business community.
+Executives-in-Residence also advise the School of Graduate and Professional Studies on matters of curriculum and program development; and promote links among the School, the College and the business community.

 Nevin D. Cooley, CPM